Difficulty writing

 Touch-type Read and Spell

-To help children use a compute- based writing program like Scribeasy and/or support students with learning difficulties and those who have a difficult time writing by hand, Touch-type Read and Spell is an optimal solution that provides instruction in touch-typing specifically geared for users who want to focus on developing accuracy over speed.
+To help children use a computer based writing program like Scribeasy and/or support students with learning difficulties and those who have a difficult time writing by hand, Touch-type Read and Spell is an optimal solution that provides instruction in touch-typing, specifically geared for users who want to focus on developing accuracy over speed.

-The course is based on a program of phonics so learners strengthen spelling and reading skills as they learn how to type.
-TTRS has helped learners with dyspraxia, dyslexia, dysgraphia and a range of other learning difficulties achieve more in writing.
+The platform is based on a program of phonics so learners strengthen spelling and reading skills as they learn how to type.
+TTRS has helped learners with dyspraxia, dyslexia and dysgraphia achieve more in writing.

 Learn more about dysgraphia and writing difficulties in these articles: Handwriting difficulties, Dysgraphia vs. dyslexia, Strategies for dysgraphia, Dysgraphia symptoms in children, Letter reversals in writing